harvard-lil/SEAL/README.md

 **Alignment Taxonomy part 3:**

-In this experiment, GPT-X is used to generate an alignment taxonomy of the Anthropic/hh-rlhf dataset.
+In this experiment, GPT-X is used to generate an alignment taxonomy of the Anthropic/hh-rlhf alignment dataset.
 This command picks random entries from the dataset and runs the same experiment against an open source model, as a way to generate control data.

 By default, this command uses the [Ollama API](https://ollama.com/) to run inference against [gemma:7b-instruct-fp16](https://ollama.com/library/gemma:7b-instruct-fp16).
 An Ollama server must be ready, and the targeted model must be available.